-Deadline for submission of Request for Proposal: 1st November 2021
+Deadline for submission of Request for Proposal extended to 10th November 2021

 The Alliance of Indian Waste-pickers (AIW) is setting up a national database of waste-pickers in India.
 The database is needed to strengthen organizing work.
 Further, it will serve as a platform to measure the outreach of the Alliance and its members and to follow up the inclusion of waste-pickers in various social and livelihood protection measures.
 It will also function as a resource for future advocacy programmes.

 At the time of national lockdowns to reduce the spread of COVID 19, many member organizations of the Alliance of Indian Waste Pickers were engaged in the relief work.
 Most of the organizations used their internal database (maintained in Google Spreadsheet or MS Excel or any other dynamic system) for providing relief to the waste-pickers and enrolling them in various ration distribution programmes of the state and local governments.
 The different internal databases helped the members reach out to waste-pickers, keep a track of relief distribution, enrolment in government schemes and assess the impact of the COVID 19 pandemic and lockdowns on the lives of waste-pickers and their families.
 The learning of the relief work was to set up a national database, a central repository of information about the waste-pickers in India.